You cannot get married within twenty-four (24) hours of applying for a Marriage License.

 If you were previously married, you will have to provide the date of your most recent spouses’ death or the date the final divorce judgment was signed.
 It is recommended that you bring a copy of these documents to guarantee accuracy.

 A certified copy of the marriage license is $10.00.
-If the fee is paid when the marriage license is purchased, you will receive the certified copy by mail once the legal document has been recorded.
+Available for once the legal document has been recorded.

 To purchase a marriage license, you must be of the age of majority, which is 18 years old.
 If you are 16 or 17 years of age, both parents must be present with identification and must sign a consent form.
 If under the age of 16, in addition to the parental signature requirements, a Court Order is needed.